pupilfirst/playbook/1-partnership.md

 ## Scholarships

 We'll soon be announcing extensive scholarships for eligible founders.
+We'll have three kinds of scholarships available: *Performing Scholarships*: for high-performance teams, *Women Leader Scholarships*: to encourage women to pursue leadership roles, and *Financial Scholarships*: to ensure that meritorious candidates who are from financially weaker families are not denied an opportunity to be part of this learning process.

 Please contact your SV.CO representative for further details.

 ## Next Steps